NCCA/programming-assignment-DeathsIncarnate/README.md

 ## Variables and Usage:
 - **pressureMultiplier** in **physics.h** effects how particles are seperated based of the amount of particles (density) within a certain radius(smoothing kernel.)
 Can be changed to make the particles more repulsive agaisnt eachother.
 - **viscosityStrength** in **physics.h** effects the movement of the particles and how they flow in a more similiar direction when the viscosity is higher.
 - **particleSpacing** effects the distant between particles when initialized and therefore the amount of particles in the intialized cube at the start.
 The cube will stay the same size having the same dimensions unless changed manually which it can be in the **initializeParticles** function.
 However the spacing between particles can be changed.
-The particle spacing currently directly effects the **smoothingKernel**. **Unfortunately the values from qt dont get passed through properly for this variable yet.
-Only can be changed manually in code**
+The particle spacing currently directly effects the **smoothingKernel**.
 - **m_width, m_height and m_depth** are the variables in **BoundingBox.h** that can change the physical dimensions of the m_boxVAO and how it is drawn and resolves collisions.**Unfortunately the values from qt dont get passed through properly for this variable yet.
 Only can be changed manually in code**
 - **yOffset** found in **initializeParticles** effects how high the cube is in the y-axis when initialzed.

 - There is alot of other variables but for user access these are the best variables to mess around with if you don't have any knowledge about SPH fluid simulations.

 ### ALL variables work properly and can be changed manually in the code before running to effect the conditions.
-Unfortunately not all of the qt values are able to be transferred to these variables as of yet.
 The variables are all the variables that can be changed to effect this simulation.
+Only the drawing of the bounding box VAO when the initialisation button is pressed is not occurring properly as of yet; however if the values are changd before running the code the bounding box is drawn properly with those dimensions.

 ![Screenshot from 2025-05-16 10-04-41](https://github.com/user-attachments/assets/2de94072-1abc-4a23-8a89-a69aec072acd)